2010 NCAA Division I FBS football season: Conference realignment

 Multiple conferences announced changes in membership throughout 2010, triggering a major realignment that would eventually affect all 11 FBS leagues.
 Due to conference notice requirements, these changes would not take effect until 2011 at the earliest.

 The first change came on June 10, when the Pacific-10 Conference announced that Colorado had accepted their invitation to join from the Big 12.

 The following day, June 11, saw two schools change conferences.
 The Mountain West Conference announced that Boise State had accepted their invitation to join from the Western Athletic Conference (WAC), while Nebraska ended its longstanding affiliation with the Big Eight/Big 12 to join the Big Ten Conference.
 Both moves would take effect starting with the 2011–2012 academic year.

 In the following days, it was widely speculated that the five public schools in the Big 12 South Division (Texas, Texas A&M, Texas Tech, Oklahoma, and Oklahoma State) would leave for the Pac-10 to create a 16-team "superconference."
 However, a last-minute deal announced on June 14 saw Texas remain in the Big 12, prompting the other four schools to follow suit.
 The Pac-10 then extended an invitation to Utah on June 16, who accepted the next day.
 With the addition of Colorado and Utah, the Pac-10 announced that the conference would change its name to the Pac-12 upon the two new members joining in July 2011.

 On August 18, the Mountain West responded to rumors of the imminent departure of Brigham Young by inviting WAC members Fresno State, Nevada, and Utah State.
 Utah State declined the offer, but Fresno State and Nevada accepted later that day.
 Following threats of legal action by the WAC, the two schools agreed to stay in the WAC through the 2011–12 season in exchange for a greatly reduced exit fee.
 BYU officially announced their departure from the Mountain West on September 1.
-The BYU football team would become an FBS Independent while all other sports would move West Coast Conference for the 2011–12 season.
+The BYU football team would become an FBS Independent while all other sports would move to the West Coast Conference for the 2011–12 season.

 On November 11, the Western Athletic Conference announced that Texas State, then a member of the FCS Southland Conference, and UTSA, which planned to launch a football team in 2011, would upgrade their football programs to FBS level, join the WAC in 2012, and become full FBS members in 2013.

 On November 29, TCU announced it would leave the Mountain West to join the Big East in 2012.
 The Mountain West replaced TCU by adding Hawaiʻi as a football-only member on December 10; Hawaiʻi's other sports would join the Big West Conference.